 The Mpwapwa breed of cattle was developed in the 1950s as a means of improving the quality of livestock available to cattle farmers in Tanzania.
 Initially very successful [1], the development and dissemination of the Mpwapwa breed was interrupted by the suspension of nation-wide cattle AI services in the 1970s.
 A nucleus herd was maintained at the Tanzania Livestock Research Institute (TALIRI) in Mpwapwa.
 This herd was subjected to a degree of genetic improvement and selection, but dissemination of the breed was largely limited to supplying small numbers of bulls to individual farmers.
 Breeding beef cattle on-farm by artificial insemination (AI), including the Mpwapwa breed, became extremely limited, and has had generally poor results [2,3,4].
 Recently, however, there has been renewed interest in breeding Tanzanian beef cattle by AI and to that end, the TALIRI Mpwapwa facility has been re-equipped for undertaking AI [5].

-One of the most difficult problems to overcome during the redevelopment of an AI programme based at TALIRI Mpwapwa has been reliably obtaining liquid nitrogen (LN) for the production and maintenance of cryopreserved semen.
+One of the most difficult problems to overcome during the redevelopment of an AI programme based at TALIRI Mpwapwa has been reliably obtaining liquid nitrogen (LN2) for the production and maintenance of cryopreserved semen.
 Cryopreserved semen not only requires substantial quantities of LN at the production/storage centre, but it also requires that LN is available and transportable to the point of insemination.
 Whilst this is feasible to some extent in the higher density cattle populations of the dairy-farming areas of the country, LN availability in the beef-rearing areas presents a significant limitation to the restoration of an AI service.
 As a result, preservation of frozen semen becomes not only a key challenge in the TALIRI Mpwapwa breeding programme, but also to smallholder farmers using AI services in the Mpwapwa district.

 A potential solution to this problem is to use an alternative method of semen extension and preservation.
 When AI programmes were first developed, they were based upon short-term semen preservation in chilled media, and, later, upon slightly longer-term preservation in ambient-temperature media [6,7,8,9].
 In cattle, such methods were largely superseded by cryopreservation as LN became more widely available, but, in species that tolerate cryopreservation relatively poorly (e.g. the pig and the horse), chilled/ambient temperature preservation is still the dominant method of AI.
 Furthermore, in countries such as New Zealand that have a very high peak demand for bovine semen during the short breeding season, the ambient temperature diluent, Caprogen [10,11], has proved a satisfactory basis for a successful bovine AI service.